 Bantams are much easier to handle because of their size and lend themselves to locations where you may not want larger fowl.
 They work well in urban settings with smaller yards because they need less space than standard sized chickens.
 As a rule, you can house 10 bantams in the same space three standard sized chickens would occupy.

 Although still noisy, the crow of a bantam rooster has much less force behind it.
 So they can be easier to keep when you’ve got to worry about angry neighbors being woken up at the crack of dawn and hearing your rooster crowing all day.

 Bantam chickens come in all small shapes and sizes.
 The smallest are just a little over a pound and go to as much as three pounds.
-Miniatures are usually one-fifth to one-fouth to one-quarter the size of the standard breed.
-A true bantam has no standard-breed counterpart.
-Examples of true bantam chickens include the Japanese, Dutch, Sebright and Silkie chickens.
+Miniatures are usually one-fifth to one-fourth to one-quarter the size of the standard breed.

 Life spans decrease as size decreases.
-The chicken lifespan of a standard breed is 8 to 15 years and bantam chickens about 4 to 8 years.
+The chicken lifespan of a standard size bird is eight to 15 years and bantam chickens about four to eight years.

 Bantams can be the perfect choice for many chicken owners.
 Just remember that they don’t normally come from the hatchery sexed as pullets and cockerels, so it’s likely you will end up with some roosters in your flock unless you can find a hatchery that does sex its bantams.